New: Event summary report

 Issues which were considered ‘techie’ subjects, or deemed futuristic, are now part of the diplomatic reality.
-Artificial intelligence, cyber-attacks, fake news, and e-commerce the United Nations, and at regional and bilateral fora worldwide.
+Artificial intelligence, cyber-attacks, fake news, and e-commerce are negotiated at the United Nations, and at regional and bilateral fora worldwide.
 In developing their digital/cyber/tech diplomacies, countries face many challenges and open issues, including:

-How to participate in digital processes in International more than 50% of global digital policy are addressed (trade, human rights, standards, security)
+- How to participate in digital processes in International Geneva where more than 50% of global digital policy issues are addressed (trade, human rights, standards, security)

 Countries have started developing new approaches to digital diplomacy challenges.
-Denmark’s tech ambassador focuses on relations with the tech industry in Silicon Valley; Switzerland has a decentralised digital diplomacy approach across government departments and scientific networks; the delegations of the EU and Canada in Geneva have appointed diplomats who focus exclusively on of multilateral affairs.
+Denmark’s tech ambassador is focusing on relations with the tech industry in Silicon Valley; Switzerland has a decentralised digital diplomacy approach across government departments and scientific networks; and, the delegations of the EU and Canada in Geneva have appointed diplomats who focus exclusively on digital aspects of multilateral affairs.
 These approaches and other examples will enrich our discussion on how to conduct diplomacy in the digital age.

-The Conference contributes to the implementation of the recommendations of the UN High-Level Panel on Digital identified of diplomatic capacities as one of the obstacles for informed, inclusive and impactful global digital cooperation.
+The conference contributes to the implementation of the recommendations of the UN High-Level Panel on Digital Cooperation which identified lack of diplomatic capacities as one of the obstacles for informed, inclusive, and impactful global digital co-operation.

 The conference will take place on Wednesday, 18th September 2019, at DiploFoundation, WMO/OMM building, 7bis, Avenue de la Paix, Geneva.
 All times are in CEST.